elabftw/elabftw/README.md

 $ php update.php
 ~~~

+# Backup
+It is important to backup your files to somewhere else, in case anything bad happens.
+Please refer to the [wiki](https://github.com/NicolasCARPi/elabftw/wiki/backup).

 # Bonus stage
 * It's a good idea to use a php optimizer to increase speed.
 I recommand installing XCache.
 * You can show a TODOlist by pressing 't'.